oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 - `http://localhost:8080/print-token`: prints access token to the console
 - `http://localhost:8080/cool-cars`: returns a list of cool cars
-- `http://localhost:8080/home`: proxies request to car service and shows JWT values
+- `http://localhost:8080/home`: proxies request to car service and shows JWT claims

-You can see what your access token contains by copy/pasting it into [jwt.io](https://jwt.io).
+You can see what the access token contains by copy/pasting it into [jwt.io](https://jwt.io).
 You can also access the car service directly using it.

 ```shell
 TOKEN=<access-token>